brightspot/react-examples/client-authentication-ssr/README.md

 # Client Authentication - SSR

-This example demonstrates how to use JS Classes to use and secure an API Key connected to a Brightspot GraphQL Endpoint with a Server Side Rendering approach.
+This example demonstrates how to use JS Classes to securely use an API Key connected to a Brightspot GraphQL Endpoint with a Server Side Rendering approach.

 ## What you will learn